klecknerlab/muvi/README.md

 ## Mac / Linux

+**Note:** The software is being actively developed and tested on Mac OS X, but not in Linux.
+It should *probably* work, but may have some minor bugs.
+If you run into any issues, please reach out!

 ### Dependencies

 In order to run the tools, you will need several Python packages installed, including: